epilande/alfred-prettier-clipboard/README.md

 ## Why?

 Sometimes you're writing code in a textarea where you don't have plugins/extension to automatically format your code.
-Rather than manually formatting your code, you can run prettier on it with this workflow.
+Rather than manually formatting, you can run prettier on it with this workflow.

 ## Requirements